 The benefit of Bath being nestled among seven hills is that you're never far from some amazing views!
 Whether you opt to do the Bath Skyline Walk or a gentle stroll along the Kennet and Avon Canal, you're sure to encounter some memorable vistas.

 For an even more special view, take to the skies in a hot air balloon over Bath, with flights available for groups or couples.
 We'd also recommend seeing Bath from the water, on a boat trip or a paddleboarding adventure!
-You can get a great view of the city from The Rec too, whilst experiencing at home game at the famous Bath Rugby.
+You can get great views of the city from The Rec too, while experiencing a Bath Rugby home game.

 7. Take the waters